gitforwork2/gitforwork.github.io/_posts/2017-01-21-h4-ead-application.md

 Pending H4 EAD application don't give any valid status for employment purposes.
 You are authorized to work only after the application is approved and only through the expiry date.
 Usually the EAD expiry date is tied to the H4 visa expiry.
 H4 EAD renewal can be started no sooner than 120 days prior to expiry.

 H4 applicant also need to [apply for Social Security Number (SSN)](/posts/h4-ead-ssn-application-faq/) for getting back to work.
 SSN can be applied only after receiving the EAD card.
 And EAD approval notices cannot be used to apply SSN.

+## H4 EAD faq
+#### Is there a minimum salary required for H4 EAD job?
+No. H4 EAD doesn't pronounce any minimum salary requirements.

+#### Can form I 765 be filed electronically?
+No electronic option available at this time

+#### Can I start working when my I 765 is pending?
+No, you will have to wait until you receive the EAD card

+#### Is a copy of ITIN required for the application?
+ITIN is not needed to apply for EAD.
+However, you would have to [apply for SSN](/posts/h4-ead-ssn-application-faq/) and rescind the ITIN

+#### If I loose my job while in H4 EAD, do I loose status?
+There is no need to work while having a EAD caed.
+So, if you happen to loose a job, you don't loose any status.
+Your status is determined by the H4 visa and not by the EAD.